 Editing visualizations created by Insight Advisor

 Insight Advisor selects and generates charts driven by analysis types.
-Analysis types and chart functions are chosen based on the inputs of the query and characteristics of the data.
+Analysis types and chart functions are chosen based on the inputs of the search and characteristics of the data.
 Business analysts design the business logic components of apps and can also edit properties and extend the functions underlying the charts further.
+For more information, see Business logic.
 For more information on analysis types, see Insight Advisor analysis types.

-Screenshots for these examples are from SaaS editions of Qlik Sense and may differ in Qlik Sense Enterprise on Windows.
+Screenshots for these examples are from Qlik Sense SaaS and may differ in Qlik Sense Enterprise on Windows.
 Screenshots in the examples may differ depending on the date on which you loaded the business logic tutorial app.

 Do the following:

-In the business logic tutorial app, enter the query dependencies in the search box.
+In the business logic tutorial app, enter the search dependencies in the search box.
 Look for a result displaying Mutual dependency between SalesOffice and selected items.